thereseanders/thereseanders-blogdown/content/authors/admin/_index.md

 superuser: true
 ---

-I am a data scientist at Apple's Services Analytics, Forecasting, and Efficiency team.
+I am a data scientist at Apple for the Services Analytics, Forecasting, and Efficiency team.
 As an intern at [RStudio](https://www.rstudio.com), I developed open-source software  for peer review in data science courses via the [`ghclass`](https://rundel.github.io/ghclass/articles/peer.html) R package.

 Previously, I served as data scientist and postdoctoral researcher at the [Hertie School Data Science Lab](https://www.hertie-school.org/en/datasciencelab/) and [SCRIPTS](https://www.scripts-berlin.eu) Data and Methodology Center.
 My research focuses on conflict processes and computational social science.
 Recent projects explore the estimation of territorial control in civil war, dynamics of migration, and spatiotemporal patterns of states’ economic power.
 I served as the Director of Research and Training for USC's [Security and Political Economy (SPEC) Lab](http://uscspec.org) and teach math for social science, [data management](https://github.com/thereseanders/Workshop-DataManagement-tidyverse), and [visualization](https://github.com/thereseanders/workshop-dataviz-fsu).